“Stop trading time for money.”

 They want to make more money in less time.

 How to Make More Money in Less Time

 Let’s face it, the hourly rate of most corporate employees is pretty low.
-The easy trick for calculating your hourly rate, by the way, is to take your annual salary, divide it in half, and take off three zeros (this assumes a 40-hour work week).
+The easy trick for calculating your hourly rate, by the way, is to take your annual salary, divide it in half, and take off three zeros (assuming a 40-hour work week).

 - $30K/year = $15/hour

 Compare that with the effective hourly rate of the entrepreneurial projects people aspire to when they think of not trading time for money:

 - An affiliate niche site that you spend 10 hours researching for, 30 hours setting up, and another 30 hours promoting (link-building, etc.), which then earns you $300/month for 2 years.

 Effective hourly rate = $102.86/hour

 - An information product that you spend 800 hours building (the content, the technology infrastructure, etc.—and don’t kid yourself, that’s not a lowball estimate; the Firepole Marketing training program took us over 2,500 hours to create!), and then launch 4 times over 2 years, making $7,000, $20,000, $40,000 and $80,000 (you make more with each launch as your list and audience grow, and factor out your costs).

 Effective hourly rate = $183.75/hour